‘Bold And The Beautiful’ Recap For Monday, November 4: Hope’s Plan Backfires

 At the cliff house, Liam and Steffy Forrester (Jacqueline MacInnes Wood) discussed the adoption issue.
 Steffy defended her brother and was sure that he would step up in his role as a parent.
 Liam also did not think that adoption was the best option for Douglas.
 However, Liam still did not trust the designer.

 A message came through on Steffy’s phone piquing Liam’s interest.
 Catching a glimpse of her screen, he asked her, “Was that a dating app?”
 Steffy let Liam know that she needed to move on with her life, as reported by The Inquisitr.
-The app obviously bothered Liam and he confirmed that it was not easy for him to think of her with another man, especially now that Kelly was in the picture.
+The app obviously bothered Liam, and he confirmed that it was not easy for him to think of her with another man, especially now that Kelly was in the picture.

 The Bold and the Beautiful airs every weekday on CBS.